 True Colors is not an episodic game like previous entries in the franchise.
 It will still have chapter breaks, but it will all be available on September 10.
 Since Telltale’s closure, we’ve seen the industry move away from episodic releases with lengthy gaps.
 Now, the Life is Strange series is abandoning that model for the latest game in the series.

-What platforms is Life is Strange: True Colors on?
+What are the Life is Strange: True Colors platforms?

 Except for Nintendo Switch, you can expect True Colors to be on every major video game platform, even Stadia.
 The trailer and press release unveiling the game confirm that it will be on PC, PS4, PS5, Xbox One, Xbox Series X, and Google Stadia when it launches on September 10.